 - Be motivated to act in ways that benefit, not detract from, the welfare of society and its members.

-If you are interested in joining the CUNY LGBTQI Leadership Program, speak to a student life representative on your campus today!
+If you are interested in joining the CUNY LGBTQI Leadership Program, please email Dr. David Rivera, Program Director, (email@example.com), or you can speak to a student life representative on your campus for an application and more information.

 - Bloomberg Media tour and panel discussion with LGBTQI professionals.